 Please note, spaces are limited.
 To book contact the Countryside Rangers.

-Our 2020 Boggy Beasties Club was cancelled due to Covid-19 restrictions.
-We hope to run Boggy Beasties sessions in summer 2021.
+Our 2021 Boggy Beasties Club is cancelled due to complications as a result of the Covid-19 restrictions.
+We hope to run Boggy Beasties sessions in summer 2022.

 Muddy Monsters is our pre-school club for children between 2 to 5 years old and their adults.

 The aim of the group is to get young children and their adults outside enjoying nature through games, stories and play with each session covering a different theme.

 The group meet on the second Thursday of each month from 1pm to 2pm at the Whitelee Visitor Centre.

 Our Muddy Monsters Club has been postponed until further notice due to Covid-19 restrictions.

 Our Stroller Striders group is running again after re-starting on Friday 2nd July.

 Whitelee Stroller Striders is a popular walking group for expectant and new parents as well as family members, friends and well behaved dogs.
 The walk is a great way to meet other parents and get some healthy exercise.

 The group will run with Covid-19 safety measures in place - call or email for bookings and further information.

 Where and when to meet and Covid-19 Measures